E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Additional Implementation Details

 \section{Additional Implementation Details}

 This section includes more implementation details.

-\textbf{Training.} \ours{} is trained on 8 A100 GPUs with a global batch size of 192 (24 per GPU) for 152K iterations.
-During the first 86K iterations, the learning curriculum progresses linearly according to different metrics, \ie, geometric (default) and semantic visual overlap, as well as the frame intervals described in Sec.~\ref{sec:exp_ablation}.
-Our learning rate (LR) schedule includes a 3K-iteration linear warm-up (peak LR of 4e\text{-}4), followed by a cosine decay.
-We use the AdamW optimizer ($\beta_{1}$=0.9, $\beta_{2}$=0.95) and apply gradient clipping at 1.0.
-We further skip optimization steps if the gradient norm exceeds 5.0 before clipping.
+\textbf{Training.} \ours{} is trained on 8 A100 GPUs with a global batch size of 192 (24 per GPU) for 152K iterations, taking approximately 198 hours.
+During the first 86K iterations, the learning curriculum progresses linearly along different sequence-sampling metrics -- geometric (default) and semantic visual overlap, as well as frame interval -- as described in Sec.~\ref{sec:exp_ablation}.
+The learning rate schedule includes a 3K-iteration linear warm-up to a peak of 4e\text{-}4, followed by cosine decay to zero til the end of training.
+We use the AdamW optimizer ($\beta_{1}$=0.9, $\beta_{2}$=0.95) with gradient clipping at 1.0, and skip optimization steps when the gradient norm exceeds 5.0 before clipping.

 For our 7-dataset model (Sec.~\ref{sec:exp_setup}), we train on a mixture of datasets with the following sampling ratios: DL3DV~\cite{ling2024dl3dv}: 1.0, CO3Dv2~\cite{reizenstein2021common}: 0.25, RealEstate10K~\cite{zhou2018stereo}: 0.5, MVImgNet~\cite{yu2023mvimgnet}: 0.25, ARKitScenes~\cite{baruch2021arkitscenes}: 0.5, WildRGB-D~\cite{xia2024rgbd}: 0.25, and ACID~\cite{liu2021infinite}: 0.5.
 These ratios follow a simple heuristic: we downweight object-centric datasets and assign a slightly larger weight to DL3DV, which offers the most diverse and high-quality samples.